 New York Heart Association

 ABBR: NYHA.
 The professional society that promulgated four classes of heart failure.
-Class 1 is asymptomatic, but there is risk because of hypertension with evidence of organ stress; Class 2 is mildly symptomatic during significant exertion; Class 3 is moderately symptomatic during light exertion; and in Class 4 the patient is unable to leave the room or bed without severe shortness ...
+Class 1 is asymptomatic, but there is risk because of hypertension with evidence of organ stress; Class 2 is mildly symptomatic during significant exertion; Class 3 is moderately symptomatic during light exertion; and in Class ...